hljiang0720/hljiang.github.io/_pages/about.md

-<h3>I'm Looking For Self-Motivated Students.
-Feel Free To Contact Me With Your CV.</h3>
+ * **I'm Looking For Self-Motivated Students.
+Feel Free To Contact Me With Your CV.**